Pacific Division (United States Army): Pacific Division 1848–1853

 The first Pacific Division of the U.S. Army was created on 10 October 1848, as the Army reorganized its administration for the new territories acquired during the Mexican–American War.
 10th Military Department (California) and 11th Military Department (Oregon Territory) were subordinated to the new Division that had its headquarters at Monterey.
-In June 1849 division headquarters moved to the California, for a month then moved to Benicia and the Benicia Arsenal in the upper San Francisco Bay in July 1849.
+In June 1849, the headquarters moved to San Francisco for a month then moved to Benicia and the Benicia Arsenal in July 1849.

 On 17 May 1851, the Army merged Military Departments 10 and 11 into the Pacific Division as the Army again reorganized its administration on the West Coast.
 Both of those military departments merged into the Pacific Division ceased to exist.
 Division headquarters directly administered affairs in California and Oregon Territory.
 On 15 June 1852, Pacific Division headquarters was moved from Benicia to the San Francisco.

 On 31 October 1853, the Pacific Division was replaced by the Department of the Pacific, with headquarters at San Francisco.
 It was created when the Army abandoned the system of divisions and numbered departments, establishing departments having a descriptive name, and reporting directly to Army Headquarters.